othiym23/relvar/README.md

 I've always placed a high value on backwards compatibility.

-- At New Relic, we stipulated that as tooling vendors we had little control over what versions of Node.js our customers were running into production.
-For a while, at least one large potential customer had important services running under Node 0.6.
+- At New Relic, we knew that as tooling vendors we had little control over what versions of Node.js our customers were running in production.
+  For a while, at least one large customer had important services running under Node 0.6.
-- At npm, it's more important to the project that users be running a current npm than a recent version of Node, so for the sake of ops teams running legacy Node, we supported all the way back to 0.8 until very recently.
+- Within the npm CLI team, it's more important to the project that users be running a current npm than a recent version of Node, so for the sake of ops teams running legacy Node, we supported all the way back to 0.8 until very recently.

 At the same time, I really like using new JavaScript features, and I'd really like to use those features in my tests.
 I use [`tap`][] to write tests, because